bakerj7/3308_TeamProject/TESTING.md

     9. Generate preview list
     10. Save list
 ### Expected result
 Named list of movie preferences is saved to the database
 ### Actual result
-    xxx
+N/A
 ### Status (Pass/Fail)
-    Pass
+N/A
 ### Notes
 N/A
 ### Post-conditions
 List of user's movie choices

 ## Test Case 3:
 ### Use case name
 View Movie Lists
 ### Description
 User can view and browse created movie lists
 ### Pre-conditions
 Movie lists have been created
 User has navigated to "View Existing Lists" Page
 ### Test steps
     1. User can browse list of created movie lists
     2. Lists can be sorted alphabetically and by date